beltradini/SwiftScape/README.md

-# 🌟 SwiftScape
+# SwiftScape

-SwiftScape is an interactive tool developed in SwiftUI to create custom user interfaces intuitively.
-This project is designed to allow users to generate designs and export the necessary SwiftUI code, saving time and facilitating app development.
+SwiftScape is an interactive tool developed in SwiftUI that allows users to intuitively build custom user interfaces.
+It enables designers and developers to generate SwiftUI code from visual components, accelerating UI creation and integration into existing projects.

-## ✨ Key Features
+## Key Features

-- **🎛️ Drag and drop components:** Add and organize UI components on an interactive canvas.
+- **Drag-and-drop interface** for building layouts on an interactive canvas.
-- **🎨 Visual property editor:** Modify properties like colors, sizes, and text directly from the interface.
+- **Visual property inspector** to modify colors, sizes, and text attributes.
-- **💻 SwiftUI code generation:** Export the created design as a `.swift` file ready for use.
+- **SwiftUI code generation** for immediate integration into your projects.
-- **🔍 Real-time preview:** Preview the generated code before exporting it.
+- **Live preview** of the generated code.
-- **🧩 Included components:**
+- **Reusable components** including:
-  - Custom buttons
+  - Buttons
-  - Texts
+  - Text elements
   - Containers (HStack, VStack, ZStack)
   - Input fields (TextField)

-## 🧑‍💻 Code Examples
+## Code Examples

-### Example of a Custom Button
+### Custom Button Example
 ```swift
 Button(action: {
     print("Button pressed")